curability4apish/BogoTRNG/README.md

 # Why
 A truely random salt significantly enhances security, especially in contexts involving hashing and password storage, as it is resistant to Pre-Computed Attacks and Brute Force Attacks.

-Feel free to test it with a Shannon Entropy calculator.
+No warranty, but feel free to test it with a Shannon Entropy calculator.

 # How

+The entropy source is the uncertainty of time spent on bogosort benchmark in per-hundred nano-second scale.
+The entropy is magnified with transcendentals and mathematical operations.
+Executable on WindowsOS.